February 12, 2020

 The injured employee may be encouraged to rest and may initially need to reduce physical and cognitive exertion.
 In some cases, reducing work during the initial stages of healing may help the employee’s recovery.

-After the employee returns to work, the doctor may recommend the employee avoid driving, heavy lifting, working with machinery or work from heights for a period of time.
+After the employee returns to work, the doctor may recommend the employee avoid driving, heavy lifting, working with machinery or working from heights for a period of time.
 It's helpful if you can provide a calm, quiet work area where the lighting can be lowered if needed.
 It can also be helpful to provide them with a place to rest.